Ghawari

-Ghawari (sometimes called Ghowari, Gowari, Oaree, Wali, and Gwali) is a small agricultural town and oasis in Ghanche District, Baltistan, Pakistan.
+Ghawari is a union council and oasis in Ghanche District, Baltistan, Pakistan.
 It lies on the Shyok River about 14 mi east of Sermik and 45.5 mi southeast of Skardu.
 There is a suspension bridge over the Shyok in the southeast of the town which leads to Kuroo on the other side of the river.
-It is well known as a center of Islamic scholarship and learning and for its production of cherries and associated festival.
+It is well known as a center of Islamic scholarship and learning and for its production of cherries and the associated Ghawari Cherry Festival, meant to highlight the importance of cherry farming to Baltistan.

-History
+Demography

 The population of Ghawari district at the end of the 19th century was 19,445 people.
-In 1951, Ghawari itself had a population of 1691 people.
+In 1951, Ghawari itself had a population of 1,691 people.